Extracting a Knowledge Base of COVID-19 Events from Social Media: An Annotated Corpus for COVID-19 Event Extraction

-To extract structured knowledge from tweets about COVID-19, we formulate the problem as a slot filling task: given a tweet, first identify whether it corresponds to a relevant event, then find relevant text spans corresponding to a pre-defined list of slots associated with the event type \citep{benson2011event}.
-As an example, consider the tweet that reports a {\sc can-not-test} event in Figure \ref{fig:example_tweets}.
-In this case, the model should fill the {\sc Location} slot with ``Houston'' and also identify that the author of the tweet is currently experiencing COVID-19 symptoms.
-Table \ref{tb:dataset_statistics} shows the overall statistics of our corpus.
+To extract structured knowledge from tweets, we formulate the problem as a supervised slot filling task \citep{jurafskyspeech, benson2011event, tac2011overview}.
+Specifically, given a tweet, annotators are asked to first identify whether it contains a relevant event, then highlight the text spans of answers that correspond to a list of pre-defined questions for each event type (detailed questions are in \Cref{tb:questions}).

-{\bf Data Collection.} We consider five event types related to COVID-19: {\sc tested-positive}, {\sc tested-negative}, {\sc can-not-test}, {\sc death}, {\sc cure \& prevention}.\footnote{We are actively expanding the list to include more event types, such as {\sc waiting-for-the-test-results}, {\sc hospitalization}, {\sc icu}, {\sc recovery}, and {\sc reopening}.} The first four events aim to extract structured reports of coronavirus related events, many of which are self-reported cases or come from news stories about public figures who have been exposed to the virus.
-As there is no widely accepted antiviral treatment or vaccine for COVID-19 as of 2020/06/01, we also dedicate one event type for {\sc cure \& prevention} to study how some potentially misleading information are perceived by public.

-We have been continuously collecting our data since 2020/1/15 by tracking keywords using the Twitter API.\footnote{We list all keywords for data collection in \Cref{sec:keywords}.} For example, ``tested positive" is used as one of the keywords for {\sc tested-positive} events.
-We have annotated 7,500 tweets sampled from 2020/01/15 and 2020/04/26.
-For duplicate tweets, we only keep the earliest post.
-We also use Jaccard similarity with a threshold of 0.7 to remove near-identical tweets that are posted same-day.